 New price: US $224.8 million.

 About: The A330-200F is a dedicated freighter version of the A330.
 It can carry 65 tonnes over 4000 nautical miles, or 70 tonnes over 3200 nautical miles.

 About: The A330-300 fits 300 passengers into two classes and can fly up to 5450 nautical miles.

 About: The largest commercial airplane in operation carries 525 passengers in a standard three-class configuration.
 By the end of 2012, 262 of the planes had been ordered and 97 delivered.
-In 2012, the manufacturer hit its delivery target of 30 A380s, although it only booked orders for nine new planes during the year.
-Emirates is the A380’s largest customer, having ordered 90 so far, with 30 in operation by the end of 2012.
+Another 50 were ordered in 2013, all by Emirates.